rwcitek/A_Gental_Introduction_to_BNF/slides/029_nfa_equal_dfa_.md

 ---

-### Nondeterministic finite automata recognize regular languages, but are not more powerful thanDFAs
+### Nondeterministic finite automata recognize regular languages, but are not more powerful than DFAs

 It is easy to translate a regular expression to a NFA.